K. P. Sharma Oli

-Khadga Prasad Sharma Oli (Note: खड्ग प्रसाद शर्मा ओली; /ne/) (born 22 February 1952), commonly known as K. P. Sharma Oli or simply K. P. Oli, (Note: English pronunciation: /ˈkeɪ ˈpi ʃɑɹmə oʊliː/, /ne/) is a Nepalese politician who thrice served as the 38th prime minister of Nepal from 2015 to 2016, 2018 to 2021, and 2024 to 2025.
+Khadga Prasad Sharma Oli (Note: खड्ग प्रसाद शर्मा ओली; /ne/) (born 22 February 1952) is a Nepali politician who served as three terms as the prime minister of Nepal, from 2015 to 2016, 2018 to 2021, and 2024 to 2025.
 He has served as the chairman of the Communist Party of Nepal (Unified Marxist–Leninist) since 2014.
-Oli has been Member of Parliament for Jhapa 5 since 2017.
-He previously served as an MP for Jhapa 6, Jhapa 2, and Jhapa 7.

-Oli opposed the 2015 blockade of Nepal by the Madhesis.
+Oli accused India for the 2015 blockade of Nepal.
 He strengthened relations with China as an alternative to Nepal's traditionally close trade ties with India.
+Oli was a member of parliament from 2017 to 2025.

-Oli's tenure in office has been controversial for frequent use of tongue-in-cheek remarks, hostility towards critics and the media, and accusations of fostering cronyism and corruption.
-On 9 September 2025, he resigned as prime minister in the wake of the Gen Z protests.
+His tenures as prime minister have been controversial for frequent use of tongue-in-cheek remarks, hostility towards critics and the media, and accusations of fostering cronyism, corruption, nepotism and racism.
+Following the deaths of students during the anti-corruption Gen Z protests in 2025, he was overthrown from his post.
+In the 2026 election, Oli lost his seat to the Rastriya Swatantra Party's prime ministerial candidate Balen Shah.
+In March 2026, Oli was arrested in connection to deaths during the Gen Z protests.